backstopmedia/hubbub/README.md

 ### Models

+#### app.Board

+A board holds all of the information pertinent to the kanban. `app.board` is defined during the app's initialization and should be used for adding and removing user repos and preferences.

 #### app.User

 A user model that can be mapped to a GitHub user.
 Each `user` also has a `repos`